-Procedure I: Preheat a hot plate to 110-120 °C. Add anhydrous glucose powder (100 mg, 1.0 equiv), anhydrous sodium acetate powder (2.0 equiv), and acetic anhydride (15 equiv) to a 5.0 mL vial, equipped with a spin vane.
-Attach an air condenser with drying tube to the vial.
-Heat and stir the mixture at 110-120°C for one hour.
+Procedure 1: A hot plate is preheated to 110-120 °C. To a 5mL conical vial, equipped with a spin vane, is added anhydrous glucose powder (100 mg), anhydrous sodium acetate powder (80mg), and acetic anhydride (0.75mL, 45 drops).
+An air condenser and drying tube are attached to the vial.
+The stirring mixture is heated at 110-120°C for one hour.

-Work-Up I: After heating for I hour, discontinue heating and allow the vial to cool to room temperature.
-Pour the reaction mixture onto ice (\sim 5g) in a small beaker.
+Work-Up I: After Ih, heating is discontinued and the cooled vial is poured onto ice (5 mL) in a small beaker.
+The excess acetic anhydride reacts with water making acetic acid.
+Acetic acid is fairly water soluble.
 An oil separates and solidifies after 30 minutes of stirring with a glass rod.
-The solids are collected by filtration using a Büchner funnel and washed with cold d.i. water (2 mL).
+The solids are collected by filtration using a Hirsch funnel and washed with cold d.i. water (2 mL).

-Purification I: The solid is recrystallized from a minimum amount of hot 95% ethanol (1-2 times).
+Purification 1: The solid is recrystallized from a minimum amount of hot 95% ethanol (1-2 times).
 The percent yield is calculated.

-Procedure 2: Preheat the other hot plate (your partner's) to 95-100°C. Add anhydrous glucose powder (100mg, 1.0 equiv), zinc chloride (0.35 equiv), and acetic anhydride (15 equiv) to a 5.0 mL conical vial equipped with a spin vane .
-Attach an air condenser and drying tube to the vial.
-Heat the stirring mixture at 95-100°C for 1 hour.
+Procedure 2: The other hot plate (your partner's) is preheated to 95-100°C. To a 5mL conical vial equipped with a spin vane is added anhydrous glucose powder (100mg), zinc chloride (30mg), and acetic anhydride (0.75mL, 45 drops).
+An air condenser and drying tube is attached to the vial.
+The stirring mixture is heated at 95-100°C for 1 hour.

-Work-Up 2: After heating for I hour, discontinue heating and allow the vial to cool to room temperature.
-Pour the reaction mixture onto ice (~5g) in a small beaker.
-An oil separates and solidifies after 30 minutes of stirring with a glass rod.
-The solids are collected by filtration using a Büchner funnel and washed with cold d.i. water (2 mL).
+Work-Up 2: After Ih, heating is discontinued and the cooled vial was poured onto ice (5 mL) in a small beaker.
+The excess acetic anhydride reacted with water, making acetic acid.
+Both acetic acid and zinc chloride are fairly water soluble.
+An oil separated and solidified after 30 minutes of stirring with a glass rod.
+The solids were collected by filtration using a funnel and washed with cold d.i. water (2 mL).

-The 1H NMR spectra of the two peracetylated glucoses are similar of course, but key differences exist.
+The 1H NMR spectra to the two acetylated glucoses are similar of course, but key differences exist.
 The proton at C-1 called H-1 has the greatest chemical shift because it is on a C attached to two O's.
 The proton H-1 is at 5.7 ppm in the B isomer and at 6.3 ppm for the α isomer.
 Typically axial protons are at higher field (smaller chemical shift) than are the equatorial protons.
-Also notice that in the chair conformational structure of the β isomer that H-2 is anti to the H-1, and this geometry results in a doublet with splitting (coupling) of 9.0 Hz.
+Also notice that in the chair conformational structure of the B isomer that H-2 is anti to the H-1, and this geometry results in a doublet with splitting (coupling) of 9.0 Hz.
 In contrast the α isomer where the H-1 and H-2 are gauche to one another, has a splitting of only 3.5 Hz in accord with Karplus equation.
 These compounds were among those used in the early days of NMR to study these effects.